LostInBrittany/express-beers/step-04/README.md

 ### Polymer Beers

-In `beer-list` element, modify the `iron-ajax`to to call our new server instead of simply requesting the JSON files:
+In `beer-list` element, modify the `iron-ajax`to to call our new server using the routes defined for express in `index.js` instead of simply requesting the JSON files:

 ```
     <iron-ajax
       auto
-      url="/beers/beers.json"
+      url="/beers"
       method='get'
       params='{}'
       handle-as="json"